 He continued, “Her idea for the session wasn’t just different from mine, it was better than mine.
 It was the defining element of the workshop’s success.
 This experience has provided me with an important teachable moment to look at my own biases.”

-I applaud Devine for his thoughtful introspection – and his ability to try something new.
+I applaud Devine for his thoughtful introspection – and his ability to avoid his own bias and try something new.
 Something to think about.